rvivek/rvivek.github.io/_posts/2020-01-03-startup-learnings.md

 I wanted to share some of my startup lessons that I have learnt over the last 7 years.
 I wasn't sure of the exact format -- is it a blog post or a tweet storm or a combination?
 So, I decided to just split it up into different sections, make each of them useful but didn't follow a structured format in each of them.
 It's probably like a Tarantino movie.
 There is no structure.
 Here we go.

 **Starting up**
-- Right co-founders are way more important than the idea (or start alone.)
+- Right co-founders are way more important than the idea.
+If you can't find one, start alone.
 - The right purpose / passion for the idea is way more important than the idea of starting a company.
 Your odds of persisting improves.

 **Early product**